dnsimple/dnsimple-developer/content/v2/registrar/auto-renewal.markdown

 ### Example

-Disable auto-renewal for the domain `example.com` from the account `1010`:
+Disable auto-renewal for the domain `example.com` in the account `1010`:

     curl  -H 'Authorization: Bearer <token>' \
           -H 'Accept: application/json' \